Ramneek82810/Nim-AI/README.md

 ## 🚀 Getting Started

--Download the project and set it up on your system.
+- Download the project and set it up on your system.

 -Train the AI to enhance its gameplay skills.